dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 for corejoice in foo:
 ```

 causes all the Pythia models to fail the test.

-Our results\AT{ what results? add a figure/table/plot} show that
+To test the reliance on these features more robustly, we generated 100
+random variable namings and constant values for the above program, as
+well as for small program that test other typing rules.
+We also
+balanced these tests with programs that made use of the same language
+constructs, but where the loop variable was *not* optional.
+We found
+that when lists and for loops were involved, Pythia 2.8b was only able
+to correctly label 57% of the programs, only slightly better than
+chance.
+Even Pythia 12b could only correctly label 68% of the
-the Pythia models rely heavily on features like variable naming when
+tests.
+These results show that the Pythia models rely heavily on these
-reasoning about for loops.
-Fortunately, many other typing rules, like
+non-semantic features when reasoning about for loops.

-$(App)$ (function application) and $(IfOut)$, do not exhibit such a strong
+Fortunately, many other typing rules do not exhibit such a strong
-reliance on variable naming and constants.^[Stay tuned in the future ([@sec:future])
+reliance on variable naming and constants.
+In the same setting of
+generated programs, we found that Pythia 2.8b was able to correctly
+label programs using the Abs, Var, App, and If_Out a much greater
+proportion of the time (99%, 93%, 98%, and 86% respectively).
+Stay
-for a more in-depth exploration of how the models behave on individual
+tuned in the future ([@sec:future]) for a more in-depth exploration of
+how the models behave on individual typing rules when we increase the
-typing rules with different contexts and variable names.]
+variability of our program generation.

 ## Interprocedural Analysis {#sec:inter}